Track Bitcoin price live and trade with 100x leverage

 Major BTC price drivers

 Bitcoin price complies with the law of supply and demand.
-Bitcoin supply is sometimes compared to gold, as there are a limited number of Bitcoins (the same as the quantity of gold) that can be mined – 21 million.
-The demand side here works the same as with any other asset: the more investors are willing to enter the Bitcoin market, the higher Bitcoin price.
+Bitcoin supply is sometimes compared to gold, as there are a limited number of Bitcoins (the same as the quantity of gold) that can be mined – 21 million, to be exact.
+The demand side here works the same as with any other asset: the more investors are willing to enter the Bitcoin market, the higher the price of Bitcoin.

 Media is the most important weapon and source of influence on the price of Bitcoin and other cryptocurrencies.
 Greater awareness boosts people’s understanding and drives investors’ interest.
-With the news spreading like wildfire, the BTC price can be significantly hit by the mass effect of some important media news.
+With information spreading like wildfire, the BTC price can be significantly hit by the mass effect of an important news piece.
 Always keep abreast of the latest Bitcoin news to catch the best trading opportunities.

 Political events can also drive the Bitcoin price in either direction.
-Generally, the change in BTC price is opposite to what happens to fiat currencies.
-Instability of central bank currencies makes people more interested in alternatives, such as Bitcoin and its peers.
-Bitcoin, keeping the leading place on the cryptocurrency market, becomes the crypto of choice for numerous investors.
+Generally, BTC price changes are opposite to what happens with fiat currencies.
+The instability of official currencies makes people more interested in alternatives such as Bitcoin and altcoins.
+By maintaining a leading position in the cryptocurrency market, Bitcoin is becoming an increasingly popular choice among investors.

-Bitcoin price instability may also be affected by the Bitcoin community in its effort to reach consensus regarding Bitcoin future development.
-The decisions influence the Bitcoin blockchain and the entire Bitcoin ecosystem.
-Lack of consensus leads to a hard fork, which is a separation of Bitcoin into two separate blocks, each following different rules.
+Bitcoin price instability may also be affected by the Bitcoin community in its effort to reach a consensus regarding the cryptocurrency's future development.
+These decisions influence the Bitcoin blockchain and the entire Bitcoin ecosystem.
+A lack of consensus may lead to a hard fork, which is a separation of Bitcoin into two different blocks, each following its own set of rules.
 This is how Bitcoin Cash was created.

-Started in 2009, Bitcoin is the world's first decentralised cryptocurrency.
-Invented by an individual or a group using pseudonym Satoshi Nakamoto, Bitcoin shaped the cryptocurrency market and paved the way for other crypto platforms.
+Launched in 2009, Bitcoin is the world's first decentralised cryptocurrency.
+Invented by an individual or group using the pseudonym Satoshi Nakamoto, Bitcoin shaped the cryptocurrency market and paved the way for other crypto platforms.

-Bitcoin is the leading cryptocurrency in terms of market capitalisation and the most expensive one.
-The current Bitcoin price hovers around $9,200.
-Analysts consider 2020 to be an important year for Bitcoin and make positive forecasts regarding its future price.
-As of June 2020, Bitcoin capitalisation was worth roughly $169.9 billion.
+Bitcoin is the leading cryptocurrency in terms of market capitalisation, as well as price.
+Bitcoin's current price is hovering around the $50,000 mark.
+Analysts consider 2021 to be the most important year for Bitcoin and make positive forecasts regarding its future price.
+As of September 2021, Bitcoin capitalisation was worth roughly $972 billion.

 Bitcoin can be stored in different crypto wallets.
-You can choose the so-called "hot wallets" (software applications), or "cold wallets" (special hardware devices).
-While hot wallets are considered more agile for exchanging crypto, cold wallets are viewed as a safer option to store your coins for a long period of time.
-In each case, Bitcoin wallets are secured cryptographically, and in order to transfer your BTC, you should have a "private key";.
+Users can choose between so-called "hot wallets" (software applications) or "cold wallets" (special hardware devices).
+While hot wallets are considered more agile for exchanging crypto, cold wallets are viewed as a safer option for storing your coins for a long period of time.
+In any case, all Bitcoin wallets are secured cryptographically, while the transfer of BTC requires a "private key".